lightward/mechanic-tasks/docs/make-products-unavailable-after-the-date-time-stored-in-product-metafields/README.md

 Configuring product metafields requires an app for metafield management.
 [Metafields Guru](https://apps.shopify.com/metafields-editor-2) is a good choice. :)

 When you run this task (or as it runs hourly/daily, per your configuration), the task will look for products who have a date/time value that's in the past.
 For qualifying products, all inventory items with a level greater than 0 will have their levels set to exactly 0, and all variants will have their inventory policies set to "deny" (preventing sales, once the variants are all out of stock).

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/make-products-unavailable-after-the-date-time-stored-in-product-metafields), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/make-products-unavailable-after-the-date-time-stored-in-product-metafields.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).